Alpha-DS/Client-side-Custom-Music-Disc-Fix/README.md

 - Stop a custom music disc while it is playing
 - Simulate hopper support on the client
 - Synchronize jukebox particles with the client's music
+- Toggle music disc attenuation to listen to music globally

 ![Config Options as of v1.0.0](assets/images/config.png)